 \section{Abstract}

 With the development of Internet of Things (IoT), demands of power and data for IoT devices increase drastically.
 In order to resolve the supply-demand contradiction, simultaneous wireless information and power transfer (SWIPT) has been envisioned as an enabling technology by providing high-power energy transfer and high-rate data delivering concurrently.
 In this paper, we introduce a high-efficiency resonant beam (RB) charging and communication scheme.
 The scheme utilizes the semiconductor materials as gain medium, which has a better energy absorption capacity compared with the traditional solid-state one.
-Moreover, to match the gain size and reduce the transmission loss, the telescope internal modulator (TIM) are adopted in the scheme, which can concentrate beams.
+Moreover, the telescope internal modulator (TIM) are adopted in the scheme which can concentrate beams to match the gain size, reducing the transmission loss.
 To evaluate the scheme SWIPT performance, we establish an analytical model and study the influence factors of its beam transmission, energy conversion, output power, and spectral efficiency.
 Numerical results shows that the proposed RB system can realize 16 W electric power output with 11 $\text{\%}$ end-to-end conversion efficiency, and support 18 bit/s/Hz spectral efficiency for communication.